ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 * job description
 * job status (queued, running, completed, or failed)
 * start and end times
 * the result URL.
 This URL points to the location from which to download the results of the job, and will also be sent to the callback URL associated with the job (if applicable).

+If the `status` parameter is included, only jobs with the specified status (`job_status`) will be listed.
+Valid statuses are `QUEUED`, `RUNNING`, `COMPLETE`, and `FAILED`.

 Example response: